skgusrb12/skgusrb12/README.md

   - designing to new paradigm

 - Automatic Speech Recognition (ASR)
-  - speech Translation using deep learning
+  - speech translation using deep learning
   - lightweight approach in ASR model

 - AI conference and Journal Paper Reading